 The endoscopic rhizotomy procedure may be used to treat patients who are suffering from:

 - Muscle spasms

-- Pain when leaning backwards (but leaning forward is fine)
+- Pain when leaning backward (but leaning forward is fine)

-- Patients who experienced temporary relief with a precutaneous medial branch rhizotomy
+- Patients who experienced temporary relief with a percutaneous medial branch rhizotomy

 Patients report better long-term results from this least-invasive procedure, compared to a traditional percutaneous rhizotomy.
 An endoscopic rhizotomy can effectively treat back pain, spasms, and provide chronic back pain relief.